start-runner/istanbul/README.md

 The sequence of tasks is simple: "instrument" sources, run tests, report collected code coverage and then check result against the provided thresholds (optional).

+Instrument tasks is rely on array of files.

 ```js
 // tasks/index.js
 import start from 'start';